 Fertilized egg cells do not immediately nest in the uterus wall.
 This is done only in autumn.
 When the embryo nestles in the uterus, it begins to grow.
 This phenomenon is called delayed implantation and is common among female bears falling into a winter sleep.

 Young (usually 2-3, but they can be up to 6) come into the world between January and February.
 Newborns are almost bald and blind.
 They feed on their mother’s milk for the first few months.
-For the first time they come out of lair in May or June, when they weigh 6-9 kg (at birth they weigh less than 0.5 kg).
+For the first time, they come out of a lair in May or June, when they weigh 6-9 kg (at birth they weigh less than 0.5 kg).
 Bear cubs stay with their mother for about 3 years, but almost 50% of young people die before independence.
 The most common cause of death is cannibalism on the part of adult males.

 Detailed data / dimensions